Brain Imaging and Diagnosing Hypoxic-Ischemic Encephalopathy (HIE) | Birth Injury Diagnosis

 Diagnosing Hypoxic-Ischemic Encephalopathy and Brain Injury with Brain Imaging Techniques

 Diagnosing Hypoxic Ischemic Encephalopathy (HIE) Using MRI

-Diffusion weighted imaging (DWI) allows identification of injury in the first 24 – 48 hours, and this sequence can show areas of edema (injured areas).
-DWI changes peak at 3 – 5 days of life, and it is also important to note that these changes may underestimate the extent of the damage due to the importance of apoptosis in the final extent of injury.
+Diffusion-weighted imaging (DWI) allows identification of injury in the first 24 – 48 hours, and this sequence can show areas of edema (injured areas).
+DWI changes peak at 3 – 5 days of life, and it is also important to note that these changes may underestimate the extent of the damage due to the importance of apoptosis in the final extent of the injury.

 - Increased signal intensity in the basal ganglia;

 - Absent or decreased signal intensity in the posterior limb of the internal capsule (white matter structure that carries information past the basal ganglia);

 Profound (Near Total) Asphyxia

 Typically, in a newborn baby with an acute profound injury, edema can be seen on MRI (T2 weighted imaging (WI)) by 24 hours.
 The major effects of edema resolve by the end of day 5 or the beginning of day 6.
 If there is significant edema in the central gray matter structures, the thalami, and basal ganglia, there will be compression of the third ventricle.
 When the injury is more extensive and additionally involves the rolandic cortex (motor area of the cerebral cortex), there may be compression of other ventricular areas as well (lateral ventricular compression).
 After 72 hours, compression of the ventricles may increase, depending on how extensive the injury process is.
 When the injury process is on day 3, going until day 6, compression of the ventricles resolves and they go back to their regular size.
 The increased signal intensity sometimes changes with the initial evolution of damage, and sometimes there is no change.